MrFastZombie/NexusFileFinder/README.md

+# READ FIRST: A better way!
+Add `?tab=files&category=archived` to the end of a mod's URL to view the archive page.
+This repository will remain up.

 # DISCLAIMERS

 This script sends repeated HTTP requests to Nexus Mods. **By using this software, you accept the risk that Nexus Mods may block your IP.**